HAugustijn/MiniMotif/README.md

 ```
 Note: Requires installation of conda.

-Note 2: Remember to activate the MiniMotif environment everytime you use MiniMotif!
+Note 2: Remember to activate the MiniMotif environment every time you use MiniMotif!

 ## Quick usage